Beepered/CMPM-121-final/README.md

 ## Reflection
   With various members traveling for Thanksgiving along with having other responsibilities come up, our F1 development came along very slowly.
 We have remained consistent in our use of Phaser alongside JavaScript.
 Our role structure hasn't stuck very much and we are just coding to try to meet deadlines.
 On top of the software requirements, we have implemented clickable buttons to replace keybinds for saving, loading, undoing, redoing, and progressing turns.
 After initially having them to random keys on the keyboard we switched to buttons to make the program usable for new users.
 Overall, progress has been really slow because of Thanksgiving and trying to manage another class' project at the same time.

-## Log 4 - XXXXXXX
+## Log 4 - Dec 6 2024
 ### F0 + F1
 - F0 changes:
   - F0[a].
 The player using velocity instead of directly moving position.
 Changed cell creation to spawn cells based on cell size instead of game size.
+  - F0[b]. no changes
   - F0[c].
 Fixed function that determines which cell the player is standing in.
   - F0[d].
 Implemented a weather system so now water and sun changes based on weather.
 The Forecast shows what will happen on the next turn so the player can plan ahead.
+  - F0[e].
+Created an internal DSL for plants (described later).
+  - F0[f].
+The internal plant DSL describes how the plants will grow.
   - F0[g].
-With an external DSL (described later), the amount of plants required until fully grown can be changed.
+With an external DSL (described later), the amount of plants required until the win condition is satisfied can be changed.
 - F1 changes:
   - F1[a].
-Various bug fixes. (explain later and maybe show off by giving code changes)
+Various bug fixes.
   - F1[b].
 Changed buttons so the player clicks on rectangles instead of text, making it easier to click on menu buttons.
+  - F1[c]. no changes
   - F1[d].
-Reworked undo/redo system to utilize the array buffer from f1.a.
+Reworked undo/redo system to utilize the array buffer from F1.a.
 Also reworked the redo logic to function properly.
 Undo/redo now properly works for all actions including, new turns, reaping, and planting.
 ### External DSL for Scenario Design
 Created a JSON file that the play scene parses through on start that changes various values.
-Changing Forecast to ["rainy", "rainy", "cloudy", "sunny"] will change the weather to rainy for 2 turns, cloudy for 1 turn, and sunny for 1 turn.
-Had to change the seeds variable to be global so that the UI scene could take from a possibly different value instead of always assuming it will be 3.
+For example, changing Forecast to ["rainy", "rainy", "cloudy", "sunny"] will change the weather to rainy for 2 turns, cloudy for 1 turn, and sunny for 1 turn.
+We had to change the seeds variable to be global so that the UI scene could take from a possibly different value instead of always assuming it will be 3.
 ```
 {
     "playerX": 0,